tokamak-network/tokyo/packages/tokyo-schema/README.md

         {
           // `ether_holder` can only 2 type of string as value.
           //  - "multisig<N>": N'th multisig wallet.
-          //    multi-signature wallet contracts will deployed according to
+          //    multi-signature wallet contracts will be deployed according to
           //    "multisig" section. see examples
           //  - Account: ethereum address to receive Ether
           ether_holder: "multisig" | Account,